 Appraising is an always changing profession.
-Every year, it seems, appraisers are asked to offer extra information or have steps added to their research.
-All of this is to guarantee their client gets the best information to be had.
-In order to keep up with the constantly changing requirements, Premier Appraisal of SoCal is continuously researching additional tools and improving processes to increase efficiency so we can do more work for you.
-At Premier Appraisal of SoCal we know that time is important to everybody, so we've listed a handful of items you can do to speed up the process on any appraisals ordered from Premier Appraisal of SoCal.
+Commonly, it seems, appraisers are asked to include more information or have steps added to their appraisal process.
+All to ensure the end user gets the best information to be had.
+In order to keep up with the continuously changing requirements, Premier Appraisal of SoCal is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
+At Premier Appraisal of SoCal we know that time is important to everybody, so below are a couple of tips you can do to speed up the process whenever you order an appraisal with Premier Appraisal of SoCal.

 - Are you ordering appraisals online?

-- With online ordering, you receive automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-We don't have to re-key information from a fax, and nor will you wonder whether the order was received.
+- By ordering online, you automatically get e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.

-- Complete and accurate subject property information is essential.
+- Complete and accurate subject property data is essential.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to pass long with the assignment.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with your assignment.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to call us at
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

 - Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'd find out on our own anyway, and knowing them as soon as possible makes your report arrive quicker.
+Most of an appraiser's time is spent analyzing how unique characteristics contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'll find out on our own anyway, and knowing them early on is likely to make your report arrive sooner.

-Coming directly from you -- a person they've been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the time it takes to inspect a home.
-Our website has lots of pages of relevant information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Advise them to call us if they want to become familiar with our staff and services.
-And tell them it benefits them to set the appointment promptly!
+Hearing it directly from you -- the person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the time it takes to inspect a home.
+Please feel free to point your customers to our website, where we have multiple pages of useful information for homeowners as well as others about the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+Remind them it's to their advantage to set the appointment without delay!

-- Use our website to keep tabs on your report's status.
+- Use our website to keep track of your report's status.